kyma-project/community/capabilities/runtime.md

 The goal of Serverless Runtime capability is to:

 - Provide a simple FaaS runtime as part of kyma.
+- Enable easy deployment from version control systems.
+- Allow fast feedback loops for development and testing.
 - Integrate 3rd Party Serverless providers using knative.
 - Integrate FaaS (kyma FaaS and 3rd Party FaaS) with other services provided by Kyma (Eventing, API, Service Catalog)
 - Provide a easy way to run Containerized workloads inside and outside of kyme (using knative)